kmfd/scrape-post/README.md

 # scrape-post
-Web Scraper via GitHub Actions to GitHub Pages - Proof of Concept (POC)
+Web Scraper via GitHub Actions to GitHub Pages - Demo

 ## What does this do?
 This is a demo of a web scraper that uses Python and GitHub Actions to automate the process of making the request and then publishing the scraped data to a GitHub repository.
 The scraper, which runs on GitHub's servers, fetches data from a specified API or website and commits the results to the repository.